Karen Gomez, LPC Associate, LMFT Associate

 (She/Her/Hers)

 “You deserve to be seen, heard, and supported.
-Healing starts with safety, and growth begins in connection.” – Dr. Thema Bryant.
+Healing begins with safety, and growth begins in connection.” – Dr. Thema Bryant.

 Growing up, I always enjoyed listening to and supporting others.
 I was curious about why people behaved the way they did and how their life experiences shaped them.
 It wasn’t until high school that I discovered the world of psychology and was amazed by it.
 I realized that no matter how old or young we are, we all face different challenges at different stages of life.
 My curiosity and passion for understanding and helping others led me to pursue a Bachelor’s degree in Psychology at Texas State University in 2019.